EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 ## Discussion

- Until the 1960s, soil fauna was considered mainly earthworms, and terrestrial ecologists considered most of the soil fauna as a "black box" of decomposers and detritivores (Briones, 2014).
-The information gradually collected over the following decades regarding the edaphic microarthropods is reaching the point where it is possible to focus on integrative works.
-(Pautasso 2013) However, the available information is still scarce and mostly restricted to the most numerous or conspicuous groups of the soil microarthropods, mainly from European soils.
+Until the 1960s, soil fauna was considered mainly earthworms, and terrestrial ecologists considered most of the soil fauna as a "black box" of decomposers and detritivores [@Briones2014].
+The information gradually collected over the following decades regarding the edaphic microarthropods is reaching the point where it is possible to focus on integrative works [@Pautasso2013].
+However, the available information is still scarce and mostly restricted to the most numerous or conspicuous groups of the soil microarthropods, mainly from European soils.

- For soil microarthropods, the evidence provided by laboratory work results in the most straightforward traditional method to know how these animals use trophic resources, their feeding behavior, their food preferences, and their development and growth in controlled environments, but Feeding links observed in the laboratory do not necessarily relevant for the field (Nielsen 2018, Potapov 2022).
+For soil microarthropods, the evidence provided by laboratory work results in the most straightforward traditional method to know how these animals use trophic resources, their feeding behavior, their food preferences, and their development and growth in controlled environments, but feeding links observed in the laboratory do not necessarily relevant for the field [@Nielsen2018; @Potapov2022].
 The method used to relate the isotopic signature of organisms and their resources is a recently developed tool that is useful for detecting the importance and the changes in time or space of assumed trophic relationships, which means that we have to know in advance if the trophic relationship exists.
-The main drawback of the method is that if we erroneously assign a trophic relationship the proportions of the diets could be greatly distorted from the real trophic relationships.
- On the other side, this method has several advantages 1) it can analyze a large number of species and an important variety of resources (Potapov et al., 2019), 2) it can provide field evidence of real interactions

- 3\) it can provide quantitative data, accounting for interaction strength

- 4\) it can provide information on assimilation and not only ingestion (Nielsen et al. 2018)
+The main drawback of the method is that if we erroneously assign a trophic relationship, the proportions of the diets could be greatly distorted from the real trophic relationships.
+On the other side, this method has several advantages: 1) it can analyze a large number of species and an important variety of resources [@Potapov2019], 2) it can provide field evidence of real interactions, 3) it can provide quantitative data, accounting for interaction strength, 4) it can provide information on assimilation and not only ingestion [@Nielsen2018].

- The different methods have different sources of errors so it will be desirable that trophic resources used by soil microarthropods can be determined in a complementary way with several methods (Potapov et al., 2020; Walter et al.,1991).
+The different methods have different sources of errors, so it will be desirable that trophic resources used by soil microarthropods can be determined in a complementary way with several methods [@Potapov2020; @Walter1991].

 The most used resources are saprophytic fungi, microfauna, and bacteria.
-If we associate them with their nutritional characteristics, these trophic resources are rich in molecules with great nutritional value as determined in the dietary routes labeled by fatty acids, stable isotopes, or the enzymatic methods (Nielsen, 1962; Potapov et al., 2019; Ruess and Chamberlain, 2010).
+If we associate them with their nutritional characteristics, these trophic resources are rich in molecules with great nutritional value as determined in the dietary routes labeled by fatty acids, stable isotopes, or the enzymatic methods [@Nielsen1962; @Potapov2019; @Ruess2010].

 It is also to be noted that the information available for Acari and Collembola is strongly asymmetric, corresponding mainly to the order Sarcoptiformes in Acari and to Arthropleona in Collembola.

 Despite the increasing amount of descriptive works and lists of taxonomic groups, the information available worldwide is still largely fragmentary and incomplete, and taxonomic resolution varies considerably between and within published works.

 We found that a large proportion of the resources are defined as taxonomic categories of species, genera, and families, which would be important to estimate the diets of higher taxonomic groups.
-The available information for low taxonomic levels could be used as a reference to address the problem of what the use of soil resources will be like by higher-level taxonomic groups (Bedano, 2007; Potapov et al. 2020).
+The available information for low taxonomic levels could be used as a reference to address the problem of what the use of soil resources will be like by higher-level taxonomic groups [@Bedano2007; @Potapov2020].

-However, this information must be interpreted with caution, because within a taxonomic category each species could apply different strategies when exploiting food resources (Lavelle and Spain, 2001; Moore et al., 1988), although the taxa treated here are considered generalist consumers, recently the term "choosy generalist" was suggested as the behavior that characterizes consumers that inhabit soils (Potapov et al. 2022)
+However, this information must be interpreted with caution, because within a taxonomic category, each species could apply different strategies when exploiting food resources [@Lavelle2001; @Moore1988].
+Although the taxa treated here are considered generalist consumers, recently the term "choosy generalist" was suggested as the behavior that characterizes consumers that inhabit soils [@Potapov2022].

 The results presented here provide valuable new information about the different feeding strategies of the main groups of the soil microarthropods, and also on the quality and usefulness of the different methods used to assign trophic resource use to different taxa.
-It also presents the current status of knowledge about soil microarthropods trophic resources usage.
+It also presents the current status of knowledge about soil microarthropods' trophic resources usage.
 Moreover, it highlights the still quite scant information available in this regard.

 Finally, it is necessary to call attention to the need for more studies on the trophic relationships of the soil microarthropods.
-Out of a total of approximately 9000 described species of Collembola (Bellinger et al., 2020), it was only possible to find trophic information for just 127 soil inhabitant species.
-For Acari, out of the approximately 58,000 species described (Schmidt, 2020), it was only possible to find references of trophic relationships for 307 soil species.
+Out of a total of approximately 9000 described species of Collembola [@Bellinger2023], it was only possible to find trophic information for just 127 soil inhabitant species.
+For Acari, out of the approximately 58,000 species described [@Schmidt2020], it was only possible to find references of trophic relationships for 307 soil species.

  It is clear that big gaps in the available information must be filled to advance our knowledge on the structure and functioning of soil food